-Advising can help students choose classes, map their career or educational path, and introduce them to life at OC.
-Specialized advising is available for professional-technical programs, transfer to four-year institutions, science, engineering and math majors, military students, Running Start, Worker Retraining, and WorkFirst.
-See an advisor for more information.
+Advisors and Counselors can help students choose classes, map their career or educational path, and introduce them to life at OC.
+In addition, specialized advising is available for professional-technical programs, transfer to four-year institutions, science, engineering and math majors, military students, Running Start, Worker Retraining, and WorkFirst.